 - The ability to only speak a few intelligible words and phrases.

-Meredith: While all hospices have the ability to provide care for someone with dementia, there are providers that actively specialize in this.
-These hospices typically have tailored programs that are designed to support everyone involved in the life of a patient affected by this disease and help them cope with the challenges it brings to patients, family and caregivers alike.
+While all hospices have the ability to provide care for someone with dementia, there are providers that actively specialize in this field.
+These hospices typically have tailored programs that are designed to support everyone involved in the life of a patient affected by this disease and help them cope with the unique challenges it brings.

-Regardless of the program’s specialty, family caregivers can ask the following questions of a provider to help ensure their loved one will receive the highest level of care:
+Regardless of a program’s specialty, Fields Lawler suggests that family caregivers ask the following questions of potential providers to help ensure their loved ones will receive the highest level of care: